 For all the information you need for booking click here.

-AUCKLAND
+EXPLORING AUCKLAND

 Auckland offers an array of hikes and incredible views that are just as worth visiting as Omanawanui.
-If you are planning to stay out along the west cost here is a list of 7 incredible locations that I believe are worth the visit.
+If you are planning to spend some more time exploring the West Coast here are 6 of the best walks in the Waitākere Ranges you’ll love to explore.

-However, if you’re interested in exploring Auckland as a whole these are some of the best viewpoints in and around the city.
+Alternatively, if you’re interested in exploring Auckland as a whole these are some of the best viewpoints in and around the city.

 In this blog post, we’ve delved into everything you need to know about embarking on the Omanawanui track adventure, from its location and duration to key insights and tips.
 Offering breathtaking views and a moderate challenge, this trail in the Waitākere Ranges of Auckland, promises a great experience for outdoor enthusiasts.
 I hope you enjoy it as much as I do!